Punggol: Early history

 Located in the vicinity of the Punggol Jetty, Punggol was believed to have existed 200 years ago before Sir Stamford Raffles founded Singapore.
 The Punggol area used to be a well-established rural district dotted with farmhouses and farm structures, which were serviced by roads and dirt tracks.
 It was one of the oldest settlements in Singapore.
 The original settlers were predominantly Malays.
 The early Chinese immigrants, who settled in Punggol from the mid 19th century onwards, were engaged in plantation work, mainly rubber.
 As the population of the Chinese increased, many Chinese villagers were then engaged in poultry, pig or fish farming, as well as farm produce.
 The last pig farm closed down in 1990.
 Hydroponic non-pollutive vegetable farms and orchid farms used to flourish along the Cheng Lim Farmways and Buangkok Farmways, along with old kampongs and low-rise residential areas.
 Most of these farms have given way to the high-rise HDB flats of Sengkang New Town and Punggol New Town.

 Historically, Punggol was populated mostly by Teochews and Catholics.
 However, the original settlers were predominantly Malays.
 The end of Upper Serangoon Road is known to Teochews as kangkar or "river bank" or "river mouth".
 Ferries were used on the Serangoon River as transport.
 An old market was also located here.
 The Catholic missionaries arrived here 140 years ago and set up churches and schools.
 A Malay kampong, which has since been cleared, could also be found at Tanjong Punggol.
 At the end of Punggol Port Road, Indonesian and Malaysian fishermen auctioned their catch at the wholesale fish market.

 World War II

-During the Second World War in 1942, about 69 Chinese civilians were massacred by the Japanese military forces at Punggol Point, the northern tip of the area, in what was to be known as the Punggol Beach Massacre as part of the Sook Ching massacre during the Japanese Occupation of Singapore.
-Today, that location has been marked as a national heritage site, and a war memorial now exists in the area.